 Requests for the ISMMS IRB to serve as the Reviewing IRB for all domestic sites under the NIH sIRB mandate must be made well in advance of your grant submission.

 Prior to your grant submission deadline, you must submit a Request to Serve (R2S) inquiry to the IRB inbox (email@example.com) by providing the HRP-230 form.
 The following information must be clearly included in the request or the form will be sent back for revisions:

-- The name of each site requesting to rely on the ISMMS review, and
+- The name of each domestic site requesting to rely on the ISMMS review, and

-- what research activities will be conducted at each site
+- An explanation of the research activities that will be conducted at each site

 - The role of the ISMMS site in the research, including

-- whether Sinai will be the prime awardee of the grant.
+- Whether ISMMS will be the prime awardee of the grant.

 If the ISMMS IRB agrees to serve as the Reviewing IRB, PPHS staff will provide budget information and a letter of support from the PPHS Executive Director.
 Researchers are encouraged to use the Grant Applications, Template Description of SMART IRB in their application.